Chapter 9. Cold War Canada, 1945-1991

 The new wave of cultural dissent that arose in the 1960s was in many respects a resumption of earlier historic trends.
 The total package of the counterculture offered an alternative to the bland homogeneity of middle-class life, patriarchal family structures, self-discipline, unquestioning support for the United States, and the acquisition of property.
 In fact, there were many alternative cultures, some of which were more visible than others.

-rejected the conventions of traditional society.
+Hippies rejected the conventions of traditional society.
 Men sported beards and grew their hair very long; both men and women wore clothing from non-Western cultures, made a point of defying their parents, rejected what were regarded as traditional social manners, and turned to music as an expression of their sense of self.
 Drug use, especially of marijuana and psychedelic drugs like lysergic acid diethylamide (LSD) was common and symbolic of a break with authority.
 Most hippies were also deeply attracted to the ideas of peace and freedom.

 Some hippies “dropped out” of mainstream society altogether and expressed their disillusionment with the cultural and spiritual limitations of the Western world.
 They joined communes, usually in rural areas, to share a desire to live closer to nature and respect the earth, and share a dislike of modern life and a disdain for wealth and material goods.
 Many communes grew their own organic food.
 Others abolished the concept of private property, and members shared willingly with one another.
-Some sought to abolish traditional ideas regarding love and marriage; was practiced openly, and there was some support for the emergent cause of gay rights.[5]
+Some sought to abolish traditional ideas regarding love and marriage; free love was practiced openly, and there was some support for the emergent cause of gay rights.[5]

 A protest march.
 Someone's sign says "End all capitalist war.
 Join the young socialists!"